 Q: Does the Federal Crop Insurance Act allow double cropping?

-A: Yes, the Act specifies that a producer may receive full insurance payments on two or more crops planted for harvest in the same field and crop year if certain conditions are met.
+A: Yes, the Act specifies that a producer may receive full insurance payments through wholesale insurance company on two or more crops planted for harvest in the same field and crop year if certain conditions are met.

 Q: What is the current double cropping rule?